 Where are the Best Places to See the Grunion in San Diego?

-Keep in mind that the fish do not like light, so try not to shine your flashlights on them.
+Remember that the fish do not like light, so try not to shine your flashlights on them.

 My top picks to see the grunion run in San Diego County are the following (from North to South)-